peterjobes/jekyll-now/_posts/2019-07-23-tested-on-the-fells.md

 Looking to test my limits this week I settled on the Abraham's Tea Round.
 I know I'm not Bob Graham fit – possibly never will be – but the Abraham's offers a good alternative and entry to the world of fell running rounds.
 The premise is simple, you leave the doors of [George Fisher](https://www.georgefisher.co.uk/) in Keswick and summit every hill that is visible from the windows of Abraham's Tea Room.

 ![George Fisher in Keswick]({{ site.baseurl }}/images/atr-2019-fishers.jpg){:class="editorial-highlight-center"}
+*George Fisher in Keswick, the starting point of the Abraham's Tea Round*

 The most common route is a clockwise round of about twenty miles, with ten summits to hit.
 As I sat looking at my map, I couldn't resist putting my own spin on it.
 Guided by the ghost of Alfred Wainwright, encouraging me to touch as many of his fell tops as I could, I decided on a route change.
 While you conventionally drop off Catbells and cross the valley to climb Robinson, I decided to follow the Newlands Horseshoe.